 Many brokers allow you to reinvest your dividends.
 This means that instead of issuing cash, the dividend payment is used to purchase more shares of the ETF you are holding.
 You should look into any fees that may be charged by your broker to have your dividends reinvested.

-If you are interested in dividend paying ETFs, Dividend.com has a list of some of the top dividend paying ETFs (click here).
-You can use this as starting point to research ETFs for potentially investment purposes.
-Remember that even dividend paying stocks contain a risk of investment loss.
-Please do your research before investing and/or seek professional advise.
+If you are interested in dividend-paying ETFs, Dividend.com has a list of some of the top dividend-paying ETFs (click here).
+You can use this as starting point to research ETFs for potential investment purposes.
+Remember that even dividend-paying stocks contain a risk of investment loss.
+Please do your research before investing and/or seek professional advice.

 Image Credit: Nick Youngson